All Episodes

 And yet, looky, I keep going back to Gallup.

-And Gallup says nobody relatively comparatively is paying any attention.
+And Gallup says nobody relatively, comparatively, is paying any attention.

 And maybe that is because there is a majority and a large section of the country thinks all of this is just a bunch of bogus left-wing claptrap.

-And the number of people that walk around today afraid to tell you what they really think about something.
+And the number of people that walk around today, afraid to tell you what they really think about something.

 How often does it happen to you?

-You're in a group of people and you want to say what you really think, but you whisper it to one person that you think you can trust because you're afraid that it's some busybody in the group.
+You're in a group of people and you want to say what you really think, but you whisper it to one person that you think you can trust because you're afraid that there's some busybody in the group.

 Doesn't have to be a woman.